anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 Reference: [Paic2019](reference/Paic2019.md)

 The neoliberal era of science ([Nedeva2006](reference/Nedeva2006.md),[Davies2006](reference/Davies2006.md),[Mirowski2011](reference/Mirowski2011.md),[Lazebnik2018](reference/Lazebnik2018.md)) herits from a organization of Science that already has some internal contradictions.
 It will change it by several political reforms, led by the OECD.
 First, some aspects are retained or slightly modified.
 Using the historical argument that the market cannot invest optimally, money should come from the state.
 International competitivity is an other goal of science that adds to economic growth and answering societal needs.
-The linear model is modified to include "tacit knowledge" (another idea of Polanyi).
-For a good transfer of knowledge, industry and universities should co-create and collaborate.
+The linear model is modified to include "tacit knowledge" (another idea of Polanyi): for a good transfer of knowledge, industries and universities should co-create and collaborate.
 The closer all actors (researcher, industrials, citizens) are, the better.
 Despite the strong trend in public-private collaboration, more is "strongly encouraged".

 The major shift is that the governement should no longer plan what science should do.
 It should follow what "stakeholders" — a name whose merit is to be enlightning — demand or need.
 The later refers to the same actors in the innovation chain, public and private sector.